United States • heytheremynameisjack.com

-Jack has funded healthcare for 42 patients in 11 countries.
+Jack has funded healthcare for 80 patients in 12 countries.

-Nob is a 72-year-old rice farmer from Cambodia.
-She has two children, three grandchildren, and enjoys visiting the pagoda in her free time.
-Two years ago, Nob developed a cataract in each eye, causing her vision loss.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Nob learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
-On August 14, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in each eye.
+Nop is a caring grandmother from Cambodia.
+She has two sons, two daughters, and three grandchildren.
+Her husband unfortunately passed away, so she now lives with her eldest daughter, who is a farmer.
+Nop enjoys spending her free time going to the mosque.
+Two years ago, Nop developed a cataract in her right eye, causing her to experience eye tearing and blurry vision.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so she is not able to go places on her own.
+When Nop learned about our medical partner, Children's Surgical Centre, she traveled for five and a half hours seeking treatment.
+On July 18th, doctors will perform a small incision cataract surgery and place an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $398 procedure.
-She says, "I hope that I will be able to help my daughter take care of her children, and help out around the house."
+Now, she needs help to fund this $253 procedure.
+Nop says, "I hope my eye can see well enough that I can help my daughter do housework, take care of my grandchildren, and visit the mosque on my own."